Vivian Ramsey

 Sir Vivian Arthur Ramsey FREng (born 24 May 1950), is a former judge of the High Court of England and Wales and former civil engineer.

+He is an international judge of the Singapore International Commercial Court.

 Education and early career

 He was educated at Abingdon School.

 Legal career

 As a specialist in construction law, Sir Vivian was assigned to the Technology and Construction Court and was subsequently made Judge in charge of the Court in 2007.
 He was appointed a Fellow of the Royal Academy of Engineering in 2013.

 Other work

 He was on the governing body of Abingdon School from 2009 to 2016.